hunglvosu/hunglvosu.github.io/_posts/2021-03-18-Syllabus-Algs.md

 - Midterm 2 (15%): **Tue, Nov 16**.
 Midterm 2 will cover randomized algorithms, network flow, and linear programming.
 - Final (20%): Scheduled by the university and will be comprehensive.

+**Attendance policies:** Attendance is not optional.
+If you do not attend a lecture, you are responsible for learning the materials covered in the leccture yourself.

 **Academic Honesty and Collaboration Policy:**